What kind of car seats are required if I’m driving with children? If they’re not my kids, do I still have to have car seats for them?

 Second, kids under 8 must be secured in “an appropriate child restraint system.”
 Even if they’re not your kids—if they’re under 8 they must be in that “appropriate child restraint system.”

-Third, from age 8 on up it’s legal for kids to use regular adult seat belts.
+Third, from age 8 on up, it’s legal for kids to use regular adult seat belts.
 It’s recommended that you continue to use child restraint systems beyond age 8, but Illinois law doesn’t require them.
+Children must ride in the back seat until age 13.

 Fourth, drivers are responsible for securing all passengers under 16.
 They can’t just leave it up to the passenger.
 And if the driver is 16 or 17, they must secure all passengers under 19.
 (New drivers also have limits on the number of passengers they can have under 20).